Israeli military assessing reservists' protest letter over judicial overhaul | Politics

 Air force veterans say reservists who volunteer after completing their mandatory military service make up around half of crews sent on combat sorties.
 Proponents of the judicial changes say they would restore balance to the branches of government.
 Critics say they would remove vital checks and balances.
 The drive has sparked months of unprecedented nationwide protests, bruised the economy and stirred concern among Western allies.

+Defense Minister Yoav Gallant said in a statement that he was "working in all ways to bring about a broad consensus, prevent damage to Israel's security and keep the IDF out of the political dispute."
 In a letter addressed to lawmakers, the military's chief of staff and the air force chief, the reservists called for broad agreements on the judicial overhaul and for the government to maintain the independence of the judiciary.
-LOSS OF TRUST

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)